NC3-LU/cases_web/_knowhow/sos/SOS-OnlineIdentityTheft.markdown

 * you authenticated yourself on a public computer and you forgot to log out;
 * your session was stolen on a potentially hostile network (you did not use encryption);

-## Measures to take
+## Measures to Take

 * If you still have access to your account, change your [password immediately]({% link _knowhow/glossary/Password.markdown %}), observing [best practices]({% link _knowhow/bestpractices/MaliciousSoftwareBP.markdown %}), on a trustworthy computer (a computer which is not infected).
 * If you no longer have access to your account, contact the administrators of the application you used.
 Most online applications offer a service for the retrieval of stolen accounts.
 * Do not use computers that do not belong to you and follow best practices concerning [malware]({% link _knowhow/glossary/MaliciousWebsites.markdown %}).
-* Make sure you check that the website on which you enter your log-in information is properly secure, with [“https”]({% link _knowhow/glossary/SSLTLS-EncryptionTechnologiesOnWeb.markdown %}).
+* Make sure you check that the website on which you enter your login information is properly secure, with ['https']({% link _knowhow/glossary/SSLTLS-EncryptionTechnologiesOnWeb.markdown %}).